steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 or whether some packaging change breaks that CLI, odd performance problems surface.

-It would be straightforward to automate a sequence of commands, but we do not want to because actually having you use the command line from a terminal window is part of the qualification process, as it can identify issues.
+It would be straightforward to automate a sequence of commands, but we do not want to because actually having you use the command line from a terminal window is part of the qualification process, as you may identify issues. which the automated tests might not notice

 * Does it work?
 * Does it suddenly pause for long periods of time?